PapayaSeminars: Building Your Company’s Presence in the US & Canada

 “Whatever happens, the IRS will come after PGC if the taxes are not paid.
 A PEO will help handling contracts, and the contracts will still be between you and the employee.
 It means at the end of the day, you’ll be responsible.
 With PGC, the contract is going to be between the employee and PGC, so we are the ones who will be legally responsible.

 “If you are trying to expand your business, one of the things you’re going to need is people on the ground.
 But you might not want to open yourselves up to all the complexities.
 We are actually paying the workers ourselves and then providing an invoice to the clients based on that.
-We are registered in all 50 US states and every province of Canada.
+We are registered in all 50 US states and every province as a Canadian professional employment organization.
 We are the employer, so we need to be registered.

 When hiring, it is essential to be sure that the person has a right to work in the US.
 In most cases, that means filling out an I-9 form, the standard proof of employment eligibility in America.
 There are also a number of visa options.
 However, the current climate in the US is oriented towards hiring US citizens.